 Each member of staff within Allerthorpe School is encouraged to use their own interpretation of positive reinforcement to maintain a natural and friendly relationship with learners.
-Guidance is given and generally reflected across Allerthorpe School with teachers, senior leaders and support staff all utilising positive reinforcement in building relationships with learners (see Appendix A).
+Guidance is given and generally reflected across Allerthorpe School with teachers, senior leaders and support staff all utilising positive reinforcement in building relationships with learners.